Rogue access points can disrupt wireless LAN operations by hijacking legitimate clients and using plain-text or other denial-of-service

 The rogue detector AP fails to co-relate and contain the wired rogue AP on a 5Mhz channel because the MAC address of the rogue

 AP for WLAN, LAN, 11a radio and 11bg radio are configured with a difference of +/-1 of the rogue BSSID.
 In the 8.0 release,

 this behavior is enhanced by increasing the range of MAC address, that the rogue detector AP co-relates the wired ARP MAC

 The rogue access points with open authentication can be detected on wire.
 The NAT wired or rogue wired detection is not supported

 in by WLC (both RLDP and rogue detector AP).
 The non-adjacent MAC address is supported by rogue detector mode of AP and not

 In a High Availability scenario, if the rogue detection security level is set to either High or Critical, the rogue timer

-on the standby Cisco WLC starts only after the rogue detection pending stabilization time, which is 300 seconds.
-Therefore,
+starts only after the rogue detection pending stabilization time, which is 300 seconds.
+Therefore, the active configurations

 Rogue Location Discovery Protocol